intika/Librefox/README.md

 Browser Tests : Performances :
 ------------------------------
-Performance tests can be done here [LVP Octane](https://intika.github.io/lvp-octane/), it needs to be launched alone with other applications closed and with no other activity but the benchmark, also it's recommended to lunch it many times and then make an average.
+Performance tests can be done here [LVP Octane](https://intika.github.io/lvp-octane/), it needs to be launched alone with other applications closed and with no other activity but the benchmark, also it's recommended to launch it many times and then calculate the average.

 Browser Tests : DNS/VPN/Proxy Leak :
 ------------------------------------